Canon 1D Mark IV vs Panasonic S1R

 Feature comparison: Canon 1D Mark IV vs Panasonic S1R

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the S1R has an electronic viewfinder (5760k dots), while the 1D Mark IV has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the S1R has a higher magnification than the one of the 1D Mark IV (0.78x vs 0.58x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Canon 1D Mark IV and Panasonic S1R in connection with corresponding information for a sample of similar cameras.

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The S1R has a touchscreen, while the 1D Mark IV has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.

-The 1D Mark IV writes its imaging data to Compact Flash cards, while the S1R uses SDHC or XQD cards.
+The 1D Mark IV writes its imaging data to Compact Flash or SDHC cards, while the S1R uses SDHC or XQD cards.
 Both cameras feature dual card slots, which can be very useful in case a memory card fails.
+The S1R supports UHS-II cards (on both slots), while the 1D Mark IV cannot take advantage of Ultra High Speed SD cards.

 Connectivity comparison: Canon 1D Mark IV vs Panasonic S1R